Back to Search

 • Price: Free

-Sponsored by New England Public Health Training Center (NEPHTC), a designated provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc. This program is designated for Certified Health Education Specialists (CHES) and/or Master Certified Health Education Specialists (MCHES) to receive up to (credit hours) total Category I continuing education contact hour.
-Maximum advanced-level continuing education contact hour is (credit hours).
-Provider ID: 1131137 Event ID: TBA.
+• Credential(s) eligible for contact hours: Sponsored by New England Public Health Training Center (NEPHTC), a designated provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc. This program is designated for Certified Health Education Specialists (CHES) and/or Master Certified Health Education Specialists (MCHES) to receive up to 1 total Category I continuing education contact hours.
+Maximum advanced-level continuing education contact hours are 1.
+Provider ID: 1131137 Event ID: PM1131137_03182024.

 • Pre-requisites: None